 Reintroducing apex predators and keystone species is a core principle of Wilding and this may be a stretch goal for Ireland at this time.
 We still dream of creating a home for wolves, brown bears, wild boar, Eurasian lynx and wild cats among the red deer.
 There may even be a creative solution to replace the extinct Irish elk with another species of large mammal, similar to replacing the Aurochs at Knepp in west sussex.

 Successful long term rewilding projects should have low to no human ecological management so the hardest step is getting started.
-With the potential benefits of sustainable tourism and saving the planet through combating the effects of deforestation, the best time to start is now.
+With the potential benefits of sustainable tourism and saving the planet through combating the effects of deforestation, the best time to start creating to self-sustaining ecosystems is now.

 We're big believers in creating large change through small incremental efforts so to help you get started on your wilding journey we curated a reading list.
 By creating wild areas with native trees, we aim to restore wildlife populations and maximise biodiversity.
 Through these resources, you can start in spaces as small as an urban garden.